-But the rationalization goes like this: It has been tried a million times to convince atheists that there is a God, and all attempts failed, because there is no proof; but any fact requires proof.
-So one can say, the likelihood that there is no (factual) God is 99.999999 percent ... which may satisfy the agnostic; but in terms of logic and rationalism it can be rounded up to 100 percent.
+The rationalization goes like this: It has been tried a million times to convince atheists that there is a God, and all attempts failed, because there is no proof; but any fact requires proof.
+So one can say, the likelihood that there is no (factual, rational) God is 99.999999 percent ... which may satisfy the agnostic; but in terms of rationalism it can be rounded up to 100 percent.